mikaelapisani/google-trends/README.md

 ### Load
 The loading step consist on reading the files for monthly and daily data and generate 2 different types of files.
 One that contains the information for all the months and other for all the days.
 The information is appended into one file until reaching the threshold configured in ``output_size_mb``.
 Once the threshold is reached, the file is uploaded to Dropbox, and start to generate a new file.
 This process is repeated until all the files have been processed.
+This should be done for each category.

 **Observations**
 1. *Transformation:* The appended information is sorted by date before uploading the file the information.